Bandy: Women

 The first World Championship for women took place in February 2004 in Lappeenranta, Finland.
 Sweden won the championship without conceding a goal.
 In the 2014 women's World Championship Russia won for the first time, defeating Sweden, making it the first time Sweden did not win the world title.
 In 2016 Sweden took the title back.

-The 2018 women's tournament was played in a country situated completely in Asia for the first time, when in was hosted in Chengde, China.
+The 2018 women's tournament was played in a country situated completely in Asia for the first time, when it was hosted in Chengde, China.
 It was the same for the men's tournament that same year (the area north and west of the Ural River is located in Europe, thus Kazakhstan, which had hosted a world championship before, is a transcontinental country), when Harbin hosted the 2018 Division B tournament.

 The 2020 championship saw China withdraw its participation due to the COVID-19 pandemic, but the tournament was held in Norway in February and the pandemic had not yet reached Europe.
 In 2022 when the championship was played in Sweden, China did not yet return, while Russia and Ukraine both withdrew because of the 2022 Russian invasion of Ukraine.